Overcoming challenges when migrating SharePoint Online user profile properties

 Authenticating to PnP.PowerShell with a certificate is relatively straightforward once you know how to do it.
 And I’m here to tell you just that!

-6. In the PowerShell script, authenticate to PnP.PowerShell with the following lines of code.
+- In your migration PowerShell script, authenticate to PnP.PowerShell with the following lines of code, followed up by your migration code.

-After running the script, remember to delete the application registration so those no longer needed permissions won’t stay in effect.
+After successfully migrating the user profile property values with your script, remember to delete the application registration so those no longer needed permissions are removed.

 Afterword